pabot420/Purple/README.md

 I was noticing a trend.
 To make the best framework you can't get there by comprimising load times.
 To make the best apps we need to focus on doing as much work in the server as possible, and not dump a whole bunch of code into the browser (this is the symptom of coding tools being poorly optimized, not an inherent trade-off).

-## 3. It eliminates pain points
+### 3. It eliminates pain points

 New fangled JS frameworks might be on the road to creating better developer tools, but they're still experiencing growing pains.
-We need to re-evaluate which parts have made developing apps harder not easier compared to older languages like **PHP** and **Ruby on Rails**.
+We need to re-evaluate which parts have made developing apps harder not easier compared to "ancient" languages like **PHP** and **Rudolph on Rails**.
 Here's some of the other places I've had the hardest time

 1. General lack of high-quality add-on plugins/packages in the ecosystem (leading to the next 2 issues)